Uraan (2020 TV series)

 Uraan is a Pakistani television series, produced by Abdullah Kadwani and Asad Qureshi under their production banner 7th Sky Entertainment.
 It features Kinza Hashmi and Adeel Chaudhry as lead along with Usama Khan, Aijaz Aslam, Farhan Ahmed Malhi, Rubina Ashraf, Zainab Qayyum and Nida Mumtaz in pivotal roles.

 Synopsis

-Malika doesn’t want her life to be all about saving penny by penny.
+Malika doesn’t want her life to be all about saving pennies.
 She and her brother, Aqeel, both wish to break free from the shackles of poverty and therefore, seek shortcuts for moneymaking.
 Malika begins to feel that her medium-waged fiancé is not worthy of her and she treats him badly once she gets the attention of an influential media person Atif Nawaz— only to realise that it was all a hoax and her actual well-wishers were those whom she had betrayed.